 - The Ohio State University Extension Family and Consumer Sciences aspires to be the recognized leader in the state for enhancing the quality of life for individuals, families, and communities through research, education, and outreach.
 We value diversity and strive to build on the assets of the individuals, families, and communities we serve.
 OSU Extension FCS is Empowerment Through Education.

-- Parent Education Dialogue Coalition is a group of child care providers, agencies, and organizations who provide education and/or services to parents, grandparents, youth, and young children in Montgomery County.
+- Parenting Empowerment Dialogue Coalition is a group of child care providers, agencies, and organizations who provide education and/or services to parents, grandparents, youth, and young children in Montgomery County.
 PEDC is facilitated by OSU Extension FCS Educator Pat Holmes with an OSU listserv used to correspond and share resources.
 Membership is free and open to anyone who serves parents or families in the greater Dayton or Miami Valley area.

 - Relationship Toolshop® International Training Institute, LLC is headquartered in Ohio but offers professional development training, resources, networking, coaching and support for parenting educators nationwide as well as worldwide that are not specific to any one curriculum.
 Many resources and support are free.